 You can file your LLC online independently, or go through a business attorney.
 Many nutrition providers choose the convenience and affordability of using an online legal system to file their LLC such as LegalZoom.

 Setting up your wellness business as a legal entity is an important, and defining step.
 Choose the business structure that will best benefit your practice in the long-run, by understanding the pros and cons associated with each legal structure.
+Whether your nutrition business is large and well established, or a startup, Healthie can work for you.
+To set up a free Starter account to test out these features, click here.
 Although you can go through the motions and establish your business independently, consulting with a business attorney can best help you understand the finer points of your business.

 Make more time to grow your business

 Use a platform that automates the administrative, so you can focus on growth and care.